Leeps-Lab/financial_market_simulator/README.rst

 =======

 Make sure you are on this branch (ep-cont).
 Edit your parameters as normal in app/parameters.yaml.
-Edit the optimizer params at the top of agent_supervisor.py.
-Run your simulation as normal.
 At the end, graphs will get saved in app/data/.

-To do this on the simulator:
+To do this on the socs-stats server:

 ::

-    ssh <username>@128.114.96.151
+    ssh <username>@socs-stats.ucsc.edu
+    cd /data/KLAB
+    source vv_fms/bin/activate
-    cd /shared/financial_market_simulator
+    cd financial_market_simulator
+    ***EDIT APP/PARAMETERS.YAML APPROPRIATELY***
     python3 dbreset.py
     nohup python3 simulate.py &

-Before doing the simulate command, edit the params (app/parameters.yaml).

-Before doing that or resetting the database (dbreset.py), make sure no other sims are running:
+At the end, go into app/data/ and figure out the session code for the simulation you just ran.
+If app/data has a lot of files, organize with

 ::

-    ps -a

-If there is a python3 process running, a simulation is already running - don't run your own.
-At the end, go into app/data.
-You will see files called <session_code>_agent<#>.csv.
-From financial_market_simulator:
+    ls -lht

+The files at the top are the most recent; the first 8 characters are the session code.
+Now, go back to financial_market_simulator:

 ::

+    cd ../..
-    python3 visualize.py app/data/<session_code>_agent1.csv app/data/<session_code>_agent2.csv app/data/<session_code>_agent2.csv
+    python3 visualize.py <session_code>

 Note that you can do this on your own computer also.
-If you do, make sure redis is running.
+If you do, make sure redis and postgres are running.
 To do symmetric mode, make sure `symmetric` is `true` in app/parameters.yaml.

 .. _link: https://www.postgresql.org/download/